LouisSart/WaterRocket/README.md

 ### Optimal initial water level

 In this section we are trying to answer the question : "How much water should I put in the tank to get maximal impulse ?"
 It is a natural question to ask because more water will yield a longer thrust phase, but in return will give a heavier rocket.
-Thus we need to find the right tradeoff between mass flow rate and weight.
+Here are the computations of the overall impulse on the rocket : water weight + jet reaction force.
+Note that the rocket weight itself is ignored here (measures are yet to come).

 ![impulse](impulse.png)